How can Singapore SMEs win while facing global trade disruption?

 SMEs can take some comfort in the possibility that the current global trade disruption is only a hiccup in the medium term.
 Experts believe that the present situation is only one swing of the pendulum, priming the global economy for a healthy recovery where supply chains are expected to bounce back.

-As easing of border restrictions reopens global trade, SMEs should prepare for new business operations and accelerated cross-border activity—and tap into trade financing to facilitate their expanding efforts.
+As easing of border restrictions reopens global trade, SMEs should prepare for new business operations and accelerated cross-border activity.